Robert-Bloom/metro-cs1-pa1/README.md

 #### `Calculator` class

-Contrary to the prototypical assignment, this version will have to support:
+This assignment differs from the original on [Repl.it](https://repl.it/community/classrooms/20700).
+This version will have to support:
   * Both integers and decimals (doubles), by overloading
   * Positive, negative, and zero values
   * Modulo **ONLY** for integers